 An item that you definitely need, but which isn’t that exciting, is a cleaning kit.
 I know folks who love cleaning their guns and spend hours doing it.
 I'm not one of those people.
 I clean and take good care of my guns because my life may rely on them one day and I certainly don’t want it to malfunction because it’s dirty.
 For quick cleaning jobs you can use a bore snake, but make sure to do a thorough cleaning every 500 rounds, at least.

 Other things you may want to buy during the holidays are shooting glasses and hearing protection.
 Nobody likes having to rent glasses and ears from the local range.
 They may not work well and will have been used by dozens of other people.
-So buy yourself some quality glasses, such as the Beretta Soft Touch Shooting Shields, and get some nice ears, such as Beretta’s Electronic Hearing Protection.
+So buy yourself some quality glasses, such as the Beretta Trident Shooting Glasses, and get some nice ears.

 Of course, one of the most important items you can buy during this holiday season is a safe for your guns.
 If your gun isn’t in your hand or on your hip, it should be locked up.
 Personally, I like the rapid-access safes that allow you to access your gun in a matter of seconds.
-On my nightstand, I have a Gunvault MV500 safe, but there are numerous companies these days that make quality safes to secure your gun.
+There are numerous companies these days that make quality safes to secure your gun.

 Just remember, if you have a safe on your nightstand you’ll also want your cell phone and a flashlight next to it.
 Surefire happens to be the brand sitting on my nightstand right now, but Streamlight, Fenix, and Blackhawk all make solid flashlights.